reuterlab/reuterlab.github.io/_pages/publications.md

 F. Ruzicka, M. Reuter (2022).
 Evolutionary genetics: Dissecting a sexually antagonistic polymorphism.
 Current Biology 32:R828-R830.

 M. Reuter (2022).
 An update on recent developments at JEB.
 Journal of Evolutionary Biology 35:903-904.

+P. Samani and M. Reuter (2018).
+Genomic health in an asexual fish [News and Views].
+Nature Ecology and Evolution 2:595–596.

 M. Reuter (2008).
 The answers that lie in the shape of our genes.
 Commissioned book review of M. Lynch, The Origins of Genome Architecture.
 Times Higher Education.